Probate & Estate administration

 - a valid Will;

-- an estate comprising a single residential property and a few bank or building society accounts;
+- an estate comprising a single residential property and up to 5 bank or building society accounts with no other significant assets;

 - up to 6 beneficiaries;